-This post is by Chris Dunne, Content Manager at RepricerExpress
+This post is by Chris Dunne, Product Marketing Manager at eDesk.

 If you are an Amazon seller, it’s likely you will need to liquidate excess inventory at some point.
 Clearing stock is a normal aspect of running a business, but it can appear daunting and may feel like a sign of failure.